- April 9, 2019

 Equality And Non-Discrimination

-GCE strongly affirms that it is and will continue to be the role and responsibility of the state to provide inclusive quality and public education to all, especially to excluded and marginalised communities and persons.
+GCE strongly affirms that it is and will continue to be the role and responsibility of the State to provide inclusive quality public education, especially to excluded and marginalised communities and persons.
 It is important that civil society campaigns ensure that inclusive education is realised beyond race, gender and creed.

 I read the article “Beyond the Horizon” and the very first paragraph had a bold statement that said “It doesn’t matter who you are, where you are, which nationality you belong to, which sex you are.
 The world is a place for you to judge your own capabilities” which I disagreed with.
 I think that’s how we’d hope our society to be; that it aims to be inclusive but in reality, you ought to meet certain criteria before you can even showcase what you’re capable of.

 I wish this statement was true but it comes across as an illusion of inclusion or perhaps a shadow we are still chasing.
 I mean how do you catch a shadow?
 Every moment of my life, I have to think about who I am and how it affects my chances of becoming someone and where I can be.
 I am Black African.
 I am an asylum seeker.
 I am Catholic and I am a female.
 To be all that in a society is a lot of hard work and so it does matter who I am.
 The fact that I am black makes me a “minority”.
 People touch my hair like I am an alien creature.
 The world has already concluded where I belong and that’s what hurts the most.
 I know what I am capable of but do I have the space to express myself to the fullest?
 I’m afraid not.
 I have to work extra hard just to gain an acceptance letter from the world.